betaflight/betaflight/docs/Configuration.md

 # Configuration

-Cleanflight is configured primarilty using the Cleanflight Configurator GUI.
+Cleanflight is configured primarily using the Cleanflight Configurator GUI.

 Both the command line interface and GUI are accessible by connecting to a serial port on the target, be it a USB virtual serial port, physical hardware UART port or a SoftSerial port.